 Graduates from non-accredited dental hygiene programs (international or provincial) are required to have an assessment of their course of study to ensure that it meets the educational requirements.
 The NDHCB conducts an assessment of an applicant's course of study which is acceptable to the CDHO.
 If an applicant does not meet the requirements of the NDHCB and requests an assessment by the Registration Committee, the applicant is required to pay a \$250 fee.
 However, if the applicant's course of study is considered substantially equivalent, this fee is applied towards the applicant's certificate of registration.
-The last assessment by the Registration
+The last

-Committee was completed in 2008.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-There were no changes to the registration practices in this section in 2012.

-Provision of Timely Decisions, Responses and Reasons (3 / 13)

-a) What are your timelines for making registration decisions?

-An application that is received by CDHO by mail, e-mail or fax (depending on the type of application) and the applicant meets all the requirements, the application is processed within ten business days.
+There were no changes to the fees charged by the CDHO in 2013.
+BACK TO INDEX Provision of Timely Decisions, Responses and Reasons (3 / 13) a) What are your timelines for making registration decisions?
+SAME AS LAST YEAR An application that is received by CDHO by mail, e-mail or fax (depending on the type of application) and the applicant meets all the requirements, the application is processed within ten business days.
 A confirmation of registration and certificate of registration are mailed to the applicant afterwards.
 There is no formal decision for this issue.

-If the Registrar wishes to refuse registering an applicant, a notice of referral to the Registration Committee is sent to the applicant, within ten business days after the application is received.
+If the Registrar wishes to refer an application to the Registration Committee, a notice of referral is sent to the applicant, within ten business days after the complete application is received.
 The notice of referral will outline the Registrar's reasons for the referral, and advising the applicant of the right to make written submissions to the Registration Committee in support of the application.
 Depending on the reason for referral, the timeline for making a decision may vary.
-For example:

-a) a Registration Committee decision for the assessment of a course of study -- once all the required documents have been received from the applicant -- is finalized within approximately three months;

-b) a Registration Committee decision regarding a declaration on an application (e.g.; declarations of criminal or civil offense) -- once all the required documents have been received -- is finalized within two to four weeks;
+For example: a) a Registration Committee decision for the assessment of a course of study -- once all the required documents have been received from the applicant -- is finalized within approximately three months; b) a Registration Committee decision regarding a declaration on an application (e.g.; declarations of criminal or civil offense) -- once all the required documents have been received -- is finalized within two to four weeks;

-c) the results of the clinical competency evaluations are mailed to the applicant within three weeks of the date of the evaluation; and d) the Registration Committee makes its best efforts to finalize its decision regarding a clinical competency evaluation appeal within 45 business days.